 Cells are highly organised and dynamic structures.
 In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment in order to fulfil their myriad roles in animals.
 Our current knowledge of these vital topics will be presented in depth, with a focus on the molecular mechanisms that regulate cell behaviour.
-We will examine how cells use basic cell biological mechanisms in their complex activities within animals, including cellular behaviour during development and how cellular activities provide key physiological functions in the adult.
+We examine how cells use basic cell biological mechanisms in their complex activities within animals, including cellular behaviour during development and how cellular activities provide key physiological functions in the adult.

-We will begin with an examination of how cells become polarized and adhere together to form higher order multicellular assemblies.
-This is followed by a study of how membrane compartments are constructed, and the dynamics of transfer between them.
-Then we will discuss current ideas about of how cells were created during evolution, and how eukaryotic cells arose from prokaryotes.
-The next two blocks will revolve around how cells sense and respond to the mechanical properties of their surroundings and the key role of the cytoskeleton in determining cell shape, organization and movement.
-After this we switch focus to the nucleus and how the genome architecture determines gene expression.
-Finally, we discuss how cells maintain protein homeostasis and discuss the important process of autophagy in cellular physiology.
+We study how cells become polarized and adhere together to form higher order multicellular assemblies, how membrane compartments are constructed, and the dynamics of transfer between them.
+We will discuss current ideas about how cells were created during evolution, and how eukaryotic cells arose from prokaryotes.
+We will explore how cells sense and respond to the mechanical properties of their surroundings and the key role of the cytoskeleton in determining cell shape, organisation and movement.

+We switch focus to the nucleus and how the genome architecture determines gene expression and discuss how cells maintain protein homeostasis, and the important process of autophagy in cellular physiology.
 Thus, we provide a comprehensive picture of different fundamental cellular processes and introduce a broad range of techniques to visualise and study these processes in live cells, in vitro and in intact animals.

-This is an interdepartmental course (with Zoology).
 In addition to lectures there are several interactive sessions (such as journal clubs) in which there will be discussions of key papers, experimental techniques and major concepts in the field.